Minimonitor

 Purpose

 Minimonitor is the persistent sidebar companion of a code agent pane.
-It gives you an at-a-glance status view of all running agents in the session without giving up screen real estate to the full monitor dashboard, so you can keep watching the agent next to you (and all the others) while you stay focused on the agent’s output.
+It gives you an at-a-glance status view of every running code agent across every aitasks tmux session on this server without giving up screen real estate to the full monitor dashboard, so you can keep watching the agent next to you (and all the others on the box) while you stay focused on the agent’s output.

 Relationship to monitor